celineyuwono/notes/Kubernetes/Flux.md

 ![Simple Flux Flow](https://i.ibb.co/pZdWPkc/Screen-Shot-2020-08-25-at-9-40-55.png)

 ### What is GitOps
-With GitOps, we replace commands such as `kubectl apply`, `kube
+- With GitOps, we replace commands such as `kubectl apply`, `kubectl set image`, and so on with `git push`.
+- For example, we push to a  Git Repo using `git push`.
+Flux will sync to the Git Repo and communicate with the Kubernetes API using `kubectl` commands automatically.
+- So, we don't need to run the `kubectl` commands, we only need to `git push`.

 ### GitOps Requirements
 - A **Git Repo** that defines your cluster desired state.
 Flux *synchronizes* the repo with your Kubernetes cluster.